 Wood burning is much easier if you take the time to prepare the wood surface.
 Always smooth the wood surface by sanding it with at least 220 grit sandpaper.

-Then thoroughly wet the board by misting it with water or running it quickly under the sink faucet.
+Then thoroughly wet the board by misting it with water or running it very quickly under the sink faucet.

 The board should be damp to the touch, but not soaking wet.